DarsanaBoraian/MartianRobot/README.md

                 2. Forward
                                 a.
 Identify the new Position.
                                 b.
 Check if there is any scent left on x / y axis for the respective position.
 If so, retain the current position
                                 c.
-Else when there is no scent available and if the boundry is breached (upper or lower limit), add a scent (to Set) for the position and the respective axis
+Else when there is no scent available and if the boundry is breached (upper or lower limit), add a scent (to Set) for the position and the respective axis, throw Fallen off with the current position.
                                 d.
 Return the new Position

 The Input